 * For the midday report, please click

-** The Korea Exchange said sidecars were triggered on the benchmark KOSPI and the junior KOSDAQ to halt programme trading for 5 minutes after shares jumped more than 5% each for over a minute.
+** The Korea Exchange said on Tuesday sidecars were activated on the benchmark KOSPI and the junior KOSDAQ , halting programme trading for five minutes, for the first time since March 24.

-** Foreigners were net buyers of 12.2 billion won worth of shares on the main board.
+** Foreigners were net buyers of 93.2 billion won ($76.84 million) worth of shares on the main board.